NickGreen99/Automatic-Hand-Tracking/README.md

 ## Part 2 (Create video with hand masks)

 This function generates segmentation masks for hand regions in a video using the output from `hand_locations()`.
 It initializes the SAM2 video predictor model and uses hand landmarks and bounding boxes as prompts to segment specific hand regions in each frame.
+Its input parameters are the NumPy array calculated in Part 1 and the output video path which defaults to `output_video.mp4`.

 The function processes a video by identifying landmarks for each hand, defining bounding boxes around those landmarks, and using these as inputs to the SAM2 model.